 Address: 1260 Remembrance Road, Montreal, Quebec, Canada H3H 1A2

-Mount Royal is a mountain that’s in the middle of the city, just west of downtown Montreal.
-Most historians believe that the city was named for it, as the French word for mountain is montagne, and the French word for royal is royale; slide them together and you have a word that sounds an awful lot like Montreal.
+Mount Royal is a mountain in the middle of the city, just west of downtown Montreal.
+Most historians believe that the city was named for it, as the French word for mountain is montagne, and the French word for royal is royale; slide them together, and you have a word that sounds like Montreal.

 The area around this three-peaked mountain is Mount Royal Park, which was originally designed by the father of landscape architecture, Frederick Law Olmsted.
 With many alterations to his original design, the park was officially opened in 1876.

 Today, this part consists of forested areas, open spaces, a small artificial lake, a snow tube and sledding hill, a sculpture garden, and an interpretive center.
 It covers 692 acres and has extensive cross-country skiing and hiking trails to explore throughout the park.

 This is a lovely place to spend a morning or afternoon at any time of the year, and you’ll quickly see why this park is so popular among Montreal locals.